coderkarma/color-game/README.md

 # color-game
 Have fun with colors.

+## Source
 Colt Steele's RGB Color Game project from The Web Developer Bootcamp (http://udemy.com)

+# Descriptions
 This is a simple RGB color game with two different level of difficulties easy and hard.
 A player get to choose a colors options to match up color to complete the game.

+## Techologies
-Techologies used - HTML, CSS, JavaScript
+•HTML, CSS, JavaScript

-What I learn from this project.
+# Things learned
-Learned various methods to select DOM in javascript.
+• Learned various methods to select DOM in javascript.
-Maneaver event listenser and the breaking out the functions into smaller pieces
+•  Maneaver event listenser and the breaking out the functions into smaller pieces